powerthecoder/SoundBoard/README.md

 # SoundBoard

 Open Source project.
-Made a soundboard becusae I had nothing to do :)
+Made a simple soundboard becusae I had nothing to do :)